Vote now in the TechRadar Mobile Choice Consumer Awards

 It's that time of the year again.
-It's time to crown the finest performers in the UK industry with the TechRadar Mobile Choice Consumer Awards 2019, and we need your help to narrow down our extensive longlists of the leading contenders to stellar shortlists.
+It's time to crown the finest performers in the UK industry, from phone makers to network providers, with the TechRadar Mobile Choice Consumer Awards 2019, and we need your help to narrow down our extensive longlists of the leading contenders to stellar shortlists.
 And there are great prizes to be won!*

 The good news is that voting is now open, so please take a moment to have your say below on who should claim a coveted spot on the shortlist.